CryptoManufaktur-io/chainflip-docker/README.md

-# chainflip-docker
+# Chainflip Docker

-Chainflip node in docker compose
+Chainflip node in Docker Compose

 ## Getting started

-`./flipd install` can be used to install docker-ce and docker compose, if they aren't already installed
+`./flipd install` can be used to install docker-ce and Docker Compose, if they aren't already installed

 `cp default.env .env` and adjust variables such as the version tags, `HOST_IP` and `ETH_RPC` as well as `ETH_WS` URLs.